RobertoGzzMtz/RobertoGzzMtz/READMe.md

 also am working on increasing experience regarding RESTful APIs built with NodeJs, and responsive design.
 I want to collaborate on projects as a fullstack, backend or frontend developer.

-About me
+About me:

 I love rock and roll, my family, friends and video games.
-Also I love new learning new things and technologies.
+Also I love learning new things and technologies.

  Have a great one!